ywoume/imkcrudbundle/README.md

 ```bash
 composer require ywoume/imkcrudbundle
 ```
-Copy and path this in your terminal.
+Copy and paste this in your terminal.
 # 2 - Charge in symfony
 in ```Bundles.php``` ad this line
 ```php